-As a field admin, you can read a case and view the status in the Service Cloud Admin Console.
-By default, the Service Cloud home page displays a list of new or open cases requiring your attention.
+As a field admin, you can read a case and view the status in the Field Admin Console.
+By default, the home page displays a list of new or open cases requiring your attention.
 You can also search for existing cases.

-On the Service Cloud home page, click a case number.
+On the home page, click a case number.

 When you open a case, you will see three main sections: